Windspar/PyScene/README.md

 PyScene
 =======
-My Boiler plate for pygame.
+My boiler plate for pygame.

 ## Requirements ##
-.
-Made in linux (Antergos (Arch Linux))
+* Made in linux (Antergos (Arch Linux))
-.
-Made in python 3.6.
+* Made in python 3.6.
-. pygame
+* pygame

 ### TODO ###
-.
-Some polishing
+* Some polishing
-.
-Make more style for buttons and text boxes.
+* Make more style for buttons and text boxes.